ribhattacharya/Robot-Motion-Control/README.md

 # Robot-Motion-Control
-Implemented trajectory generation and motion control on a KUKA youBot using coppeliaSim simulation package.
+Implemented trajectory generation and motion control on a KUKA youBot 5 arm robot using coppeliaSim simulation package.
 The task was to pick up a cube and place it at a desired location

 ## Functions
 1. **TrajectoryGenerator**: Given a sequence of poses/locations in terms of 4x4 SE(3) matrices, return the trajectory between them